Chart Color Schemes

 Narrandera faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.7%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.2%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 37.3% of residents aged 15+ holding vocational credentials - advanced diplomas (8.8%) and certificates (28.5%).
+Bachelor degrees are the most common at 10.2%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.4%).
+Vocational credentials are prominent, with 37.3% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (28.5%).
+Educational participation is high, with 29.6% currently enrolled in formal education, comprising 12.3% in primary, 9.1% in secondary, and 1.9% in tertiary education.

 Frequently Asked Questions - Education